Similar to the medical industry, the pharmaceutical industry can benefit greatly from the use of radio frequency welding.

 Heat sealing and radio frequency welding are both effective processes because they fuse two pieces of material together without the use of foreign matter like adhesives or stitching.

 The resulting seam is strong, durable and reliable—when products have heat sealed seams or RF welded seams, the user can trust the product will not break, leak, or be compromised.
-Because a big concern is sterility, it’s essential for pharmaceutical products be waterproof, airtight and contaminant free.
+To uphold biosafe standards in sterilization, it’s essential for pharmaceutical products to be waterproof, airtight, and contaminant free.

 Since welded seams cannot be compromised, it makes radio frequency welding the ideal choice for manufacturing pharmaceutical products.